 Adult Use of Marijuana ActThe Adult Use of Marijuana Act legalizes recreational use of marijuana for adults and imposes taxes that can be used for health and education.

-The Control, Regulate and Tax Adult Use of Marijuana Act, also known as Proposition 64, was approved by California voters on November 6, 2016.
-This act legalizes cannabis use for adults 21 and older and establishes funds to protect children, Californians and the environment from potential dangers resulting from the cultivation, distribution, sale and use of cannabis.
+The Control, Regulate and Tax Adult Use of Marijuana Act, also known as Proposition 64, legalizes recreational cannabis use for adults 21 and older, but does not change laws banning the use of marijuana by Preschool -12 students or on school campuses.

-Proposition 64 does not change regulations regarding use of cannabis by Preschool – 12th grade students.
-California Education Code continues to prohibit use, possession, possession for sale and being under the influence of a controlled substance.
+The California Education Code continues to prohibit use, possession, possession for sale and being under the influence of a controlled substance, including marijuana.

 California Healthy Kids Survey (CHKS)

 An anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency.
 Administered to students at grades five, seven, nine, and eleven, it enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.

 Provides data on health-risk behaviors among ninth through twelfth grade students, including behaviors that contribute to injuries and violence; alcohol or other drug use; tobacco use; sexual risk behaviors; unhealthy dietary behaviors; and physical inactivity.